Jugovićevo: Cuisine

-"Exclusive NS" (banquet hall) and "CIKLOVENT" (bar).

 Economy

 Jugovićevo, just as many neighborhoods in Novi Sad, has commercial areas integrated with residential areas such as: business centers, trade and craft shops, supermarkets, etc. Most Jugovićevo residence also use the commercial areas at the very edge of Bistrica and Detelinara neighborhoods.

 Some of the economic and financial areas in Jugovićevo are: "Vatrogas" Institute, "HET BARD" (corporate office), "IMPULS HEMIJA" (chemical manufacturer), "Limnos" (textile mill), etc.

-Car dealers

-Some of the car dealers in Jugovićevo are: "Renault-Dacia", "Mazda-Grand Motors", and "Opel Belanović".

-There are also several car repair shops and auto parts shops.

-Markets

-Some of the markets in Jugovićevo are: "AKSA" (baby and child product store), "Univerzal" (office, school, and crafting supply store), "Uradi Sam" (hardware store), "Brico S" (hardware store), "Matis" (furniture store), "Jysk" (furniture store), "IKEA" (furniture delivery center), "Idea" (supermarket; building previously used by Tuš and Roda Market), "Kengur" (office, school, and crafting supply store), "Pepco" (convenience store), "SIM" (hardware store), and "Lidl" (supermarket).

 Transportation

 Historically, the Novi Sad railway passed at the eastern edges of the neighborhood.
 With the dismantling of the southern city railway connections (moving the railway station from Liman to Boulevard of Jaše Tomića), most of the railway infrastructure was gradually dismantled over the following decades.
 The last cargo railways passed in 2021, when the majority of the railway rails were dismantled due to the construction of the new park in Bistrica neighborhood and the accompanying residential block.

 Bus lines 6, 7, 8, and 13 connect this neighborhood with other major city neighborhoods, as well as some surrounding settlements.
 However, there are currently no bus lines that go within the neighborhood itself (only at the outlines).

 Most Jugovićevo residence travel via car or taxi due to the lack of convenient public transportation network and lack of cycling infrastructure in the neighborhood.

 Jugovićevo, transportation and communication wise, is currently only connected to its neighboring areas (primarily Bistrica neighborhood) through four streets (three connecting only to the side street of Vojvode Stepe Boulevard, while one directly connecting to the boulevard itself).
 Plans are for the neighborhood to expand its road network towards its eastern and western parts, connecting the residential blocks to Subotica Boulevard (Europe Boulevard) and Bate Brkića Boulevard.

 Notable Jugovićevo streets are: Draška Ređepa Street, Olge Hadžić Street, Lenke Duđerski Street, Aleksandra Benjaka Street, Boška Petrovića Street, Pavla Ivića Street, Milutina Milankovića Street, Vojvoda Stepa Boulevard, Subotica Boulevard (Europe Boulevard), and Rumenka Road.